noahbutcher97/UE5-Assistant/replit.md

 **Real-Time Communication** uses a dual-mode system with WebSockets (preferred) and HTTP Polling fallback.
 A local **Deploy Agent** (localhost:7865) ensures frictionless deployment and auto-import into UE5.
 The system supports **Blueprint Screenshot Capture** for multi-modal vision analysis.
 An **Enhanced Action Executor** handles file operations, project info display, and blueprint management, controlled by a **Feature Flag System**.
 A **UE5 Mock Testing Environment** allows Replit-based testing without an active UE5 instance.
 The **Flexible Token Extraction System** uses regex patterns to extract action tokens from AI responses, allowing natural language alongside commands. **Production Server Auto-Selection** ensures the UE5 client connects to the production backend by default.

 The system incorporates a **Universal Bootstrap System** for seamless client updates, handling both ZIP and TAR.GZ formats.
 It also includes an **Emergency Fix Update System** with a GUI-based solution for non-technical users to resolve thread safety crashes without manual restarts. **Connection Troubleshooting Tools** are built-in, providing console-based utilities (e.g., reconnect, test server) for easy recovery.
 A **Dashboard Reconnect Button** offers a GUI-based recovery path for dropped connections.
+A **UE5 Editor Toolbar Menu** provides easy access to troubleshooting tools directly from the editor without console interaction.

 ### System Design Choices
 The system uses a **RESTful API** with JSON payloads and enforces **Separation of Concerns** between UE viewport data collection and AI processing. **Environment-based Configuration** manages sensitive data.
 It includes robust **Error Handling** with structured logging and retry logic.
 A **Thread-Safe Action Queue** integrates with the Unreal Slate ticker for safe main thread execution. **Automatic Cache Management** is implemented via module version tracking. **Security Hardening** ensures path traversal protection and read-only file operations.
 All UE5 client code adheres to **UE5.6 API Compliance**.